weglide/bugtracker/README.md

 ## Bug/Issue

-Feel free to [open a new issue](https://github.com/weglide/bugtracker/issues/new?assignees=&labels=&template=bug_report.md&title=) with your bug, everything helps!
+Feel free to [open a new issue](https://github.com/weglide/bugtracker/issues/new?assignees=&labels=&template=bug_report.md&title=) or participate in [existing issues](https://github.com/weglide/bugtracker/issues), everything helps!
 The team will do its best to keep this updated with issues from emails and other sources.

 ## Feature request